 Ingredient Notes

-- Butternut squash: Sweet butternut squash forms the base of this soup, giving it tons of flavour and a vibrant colour.
+- Butternut squash: Sweet butternut squash forms the base of this soup, giving it tons of flavor and vibrant color.

-- Veggies: Carrots, onion, and garlic add so much more additional flavour along with a host of extra nutrients and fibre.
+- Veggies: Carrots, onion, and garlic add so much more flavor and a host of extra nutrients and fiber.

-- Broth: I use low-sodium vegetable broth to control the sodium in this soup.
-If you don’t require a vegetarian or vegan option, you can also sub in chicken broth.
+- Veggie broth: I use low-sodium vegetable broth to control the sodium in this soup.
+If you aren’t making vegan butternut squash soup, you can also sub in chicken broth.
+Homemade stock is a nice touch and a great way to use up leftover veggie scraps!

-- Flavour enhancers: Ginger, cumin, coriander, salt, and black pepper are included to add extra depth and a warm flavour.
+- Seasonings: Ginger, cumin, coriander, kosher salt, and black pepper are included to add extra depth and a warm flavor.

 - Step 1 – Arrange the butternut squash, carrots, onion, and garlic on a non-stick baking sheet in a single layer, drizzle oil on top, and toss until they are well coated.